erasmus fairbairn architects

 INANDA HOUSE

-Our Client wanted to build a barn so we gave him two – a small barn (cottage) and a large Barn House.
-The Barns have open ‘deconstructed’ trusses with volumes that lift the soul.
-They are put back together with black steel plates that contrast against the white oak ceilings.
-Roof gardens bring the landscape to the upper level, one walks onto grass from the main bedroom, and it screens the small barn with a clever interplay of seeing through indigenous grasses and trees .
-The glass contrasts with the rough brickwork of the barns letting light and dark define spaces, while the oak and charcoal screed play a different game of the same sort.
+The barns have open deconstructed trusses with volumes that lift the soul.
+They are put back together with black steel plates that contrast against the French oak ceilings.
+Glass contrasts with rough cement-coated brickwork and concrete, light and dark defining spaces, while oak and charcoal screed floors play a different game of the same sort.
 Contemporary interventions jut through the barns where needed, leaving the roofs free from anything that might block the continuous flow of space.